joaobarrosjr/docker-full-example/README.md

 # docker-full-example

-A docker full example deploy of a simple application but on steroids.
+A docker based full example deploy & developer environment of a simple application following a microservice based architecture.

+The application itself is going to be enough simple to not deal with additional and unexpected problems but it will use also use a common stack to be sure is something close to a real one.

+## The application

+The example application going to be deployed is a simple poll vote web app that will use the following components:

+* A frontend microservice that will be responsible of the UI for the final user.
+* A backend microservice based on a REST API that will manage votes, user sessions, etc ...
+* The persistence of the votes will be handled by a MongoDB database.
+* A Redis instance will be used to manage user sessions.

 # TODO